 I know it’s saying a lot to call this the best orzo salad, but every time we have served this to a crowd, it is the first thing to go!
 We’ve got a total winner here.

 It couldn’t be simpler.
-Start by cooking the orzo — since it’s small it takes less than 10 minutes.
+Start by cooking the orzo; it takes less than 10 minutes since it’s so tiny.
 While it cooks, get the rest of the salad ready.
-I like to make the lemon vinaigrette in the bottom of a big bowl so I can build the salad right on top of it.
+I like making the lemon vinaigrette in the bottom of a big bowl and then building the salad right on top.

 The dressing is dairy-free, which makes this pasta salad perfect for picnics or warm weather.
-It’s got a magical combination of olive oil, mustard, fresh lemon and a touch of honey to balance everything out.
+It’s got a magical combination of olive oil, mustard, fresh lemon, and a touch of honey (or maple syrup) to balance everything out.

-The finial step is to add your favorite vegetables and ingredients.
+The final step is to add your favorite vegetables and ingredients.
 We love cucumber and tomato, so that’s a must for us.
 We’re also partial to throwing in lots of fresh herbs.
-This time, we used lots of chopped fresh mint, but you can play around with your favorite herbs.
-Parsley, cilantro, dill and basil are all excellent options.
+We used lots of chopped fresh mint in our photos, but you can play around with your favorite herbs.
+Parsley, cilantro, dill, and basil are all excellent options.
 In the photo above, you can see we added olives and artichokes.
 Both are excellent in the pasta salad.

 - Lemony Arugula Salad with Couscous, Cucumbers and Feta — This lemony arugula and couscous salad is crave-worthy.
 Once you make it, you’ll be itching to make it again.